leodeslf/leaf/src/content/notes/ux/ux_design_fundamentals.md

 ### Mapping Interaction

-Think about the users posible _pathways_, from the start, to all the _actions_ he can make, all the _inputs_ that should be needed (even optional ones).
+Think about the users possible _pathways_, from the start, to all the _actions_ he can make, all the _inputs_ that should be needed (even optional ones).
 Independent of visuals, UI elements or specific screens.
 It's a **flowchart** / map.

 ## Non-Visual Testing